joewoo10/MechaCar_Statistical_Analysis/README.md

 ### Is the slope of the linear model considered to be zero?
 Why or why not?

-The slope of the linear model is not considered to be zero because there is a significant relationship between two independent variables, vehicle length and ground clearance, and the dependent variable - MPG.
+The slope of the linear model is not considered to be zero because there is a significant relationship between two independent variables - vehicle length and ground clearance, and the dependent variable - MPG.

-### Does this linear model predict mpg of MechaCar prototypes effectively?
+### Does this linear model predict MPG of MechaCar prototypes effectively?
 Why or why not?

 The Multiple R-squared value is 0.7149.
 Therefore, the model predicts MPG of MechaCar effectively at a rate of approximately 71%.